-The North Peninsula State Park provides guests a quiet retreat from the hustle-and-bustle of more populated areas.
+North Peninsula State Park provides guests a quiet retreat from the hustle-and-bustle of more populated areas.
 Located 4 miles from Flagler Beach, this recreation area is home to Florida scrub-jays, indigo snakes and gopher tortoises.
-In addition to wildlife viewing, visitors can swim and sunbathe.
+In addition to wildlife viewing, visitors swim and sunbathe.
 This 2-mile stretch of beaches also offers one of the best spots for surf fishing.

-Another top spot for nature lovers is the Michael Crotty Bicentennial Park.
+Another top spot for nature lovers is Michael Crotty Bicentennial Park.
 Measuring 40 acres, the park has sports amenities, a fishing dock, canoeing and kayaking launches, and swimming areas.
 This free park also welcomes four-legged friends to play and refresh at the 4-acre dog park.
-Make sure to bring a picnic lunch and plan to spend the day.
+Make sure to bring a picnic lunch and spend the day.

 Among the Daytona Beach free things to do sits a historic paradise.
-The Dunlawton Sugar Mill Gardens welcomes guests of all ages to experience the beauty of Old Florida.
-The attraction doubles as a historic site and botanical garden, as it was the site of the Battle of Dunlawton Plantation, which took place during the second Seminole War in 1836.
+Dunlawton Sugar Mill Gardens welcomes all ages to experience the beauty of Old Florida.
+The attraction doubles as a historic site and botanical garden, as it was the site of Battle of Dunlawton Plantation, which took place during the second Seminole War in 1836.
 The gardens encompass azaleas, camellias, ivies, magnolias, native plants, palms, and succulents, as well as an Asian garden and tropical collection.

 See The Casements